 Some employees might not actually need to sign a severance agreement to receive their pay.
 When you took your job, you likely signed an employment contract that both you and your employer were expected to uphold.
 Some employment contracts include the severance pay you’re entitled to, so you and your employer could have already agreed to this amount.

-So, if you’re wondering ‘should I have a lawyer review my employment contract?’, you should.
-An employment attorney can review these documents to ensure signing an agreement is necessary at all.
+So, if you’re wondering, “Should I have a lawyer review my employment contract?”, the answer is yes.
+A lawyer can review these documents to ensure signing an agreement is necessary.

 Calculate the Amount You Deserve